 It's not because you have gigantic hands that you're not going to be good at the guitar.
 With a little training and work, you will succeed in placing your plump fingers exactly where you need them to be.

 Maybe you will have a little more difficulty than other people who have fine fingers (but not necessarily more agile).
 We are not all equal at the physical level.
 That's how it should be done.
 Then go ahead and get to it.
 The human body is a beautiful machine capable of many miracles with a little hard work and willpower.

 This also applies to left-handed guitarists.
 Just because you are not part of the majority of right-handers, does not mean you'll be bad at the guitar.
 On the contrary!
 This should not be an excuse for not trying out this instrument.

-Find your teacher now who will give you the right method to learn the guitar and take guitar lessons without waiting.
+Find your teacher now who will give you the right method to learn the guitar and take guitar lessons near me without waiting.

 You will see: once you have started, you will find it hard to do without it.

 And then the guitar is a weapon of massive seduction!